-Working in the Social Care or Social Work Sector is a demanding profession.
+Working in the Social Work/Care Sector is a demanding profession.
 It requires a wealth of skills, knowledge and constant review of one’s practice.
-Therefore, it is demanding intellectually and can be both physically and emotionally draining.
-As I have highlighted in my previous blogs, we work with societies most vulnerable in their time of need or crisis.
-As such, one of the most essential supportive mechanisms we require as Professionals is effective supervision.
-However, the term itself can be very ambiguous and therefore confusing.
+It is demanding intellectually and can be both physically and emotionally draining.
+We work with societies most vulnerable in their time of need or crisis.
+As such, one of the most essential supportive mechanisms we require as practitioners is effective (and reflective) supervision.
+However, the term itself can be very ambiguous and confusing.

-Whether you are an experienced Social Worker, Newly Qualified or Support Worker, active supervision is an essential requirement/tool.
+Whether you’re an experienced Social Worker, Newly Qualified Social Worker or Support Worker; active supervision is an essential requirement.
+It should promote your emotional well-being, learning and development and line management accountability.
 Good supervision and support is often reported as being one of the key areas for staff retention.
-So, what ‘ingredients’ or top tips are required to promote effective supervision?
+So, what does ‘effective supervision’ look like?
+Whilst not an exhaustive list, here are some great top tips.

 Avoid re-arranging or cancelling

-Whether it is workload pressures or being ‘double booked’, often the first to be ‘axed’ from the diary is supervision.
+Whether workload pressures or being ‘double booked’; often the first to be ‘axed’ from the diary is supervision.
 It is as though supervision is seen as secondary to any other aspect of our work.
 It is not.
-Regular supervision allows us to reflect on our work (the what, where, when and how), it offers us a forum where we can ‘offload’ and ‘re-charge’ ourselves.
-It is needed to offer support, advice and guidance relating to practice.
-It also focuses on areas of personal and professional development.
-Without it, it increases the risk of burn out, isolation and the potential of poor practice.
+Regular supervision allows us to reflect on our work (the what, where, when and how), it offers us a forum where we can ‘offload’.
+It is needed to offer support, advice and guidance relating to practice, whilst also paying adequate attention to personal and professional development.
+Without it, it increases the risk of burn out, isolation and the potential for poor practice.

 Bring an agenda